Rangitaiki River: Geography

-The river is 155 km long, rising at an elevation of 740 m above mean sea level, 32 km east of Lake Taupo and 130 km south of the Bay of Plenty coast.
+The river is 155 km long, rising at an elevation of 740 m above mean sea level, 32 km east of Lake Taupō and 130 km south of the Bay of Plenty coast.
 From its source in the Ahimanawa Ranges, at the confluence of the Tirikahu Stream and the outflow from Lake Pouarua, it flows for 64 km across the Kaingaroa Plains towards Murupara.

 Near the northern edge of the plains the river has been dammed by the Rangitāiki Dam, approximately 18 km downstream of its confluence with the Wheao River.
 The dam diverts all but at least 0.5 cumecs into the Wheao and Flaxy power scheme, which discharges into Wheao River which joins the Rangitaiki upstream of Murupara.
 By the time it reaches the settlement at Murupara the river has a catchment of over 720 km^{2}.
 Within 20 km downstream of Murupara, two major tributaries, the Whirinaki River and the Horomanga River enter the river on the eastern side.
 The river then continues north over the Galatea Plains before it enters the man-made Lake Āniwaniwa, the waters of which power the Aniwhenua Power Station.

 Below the power station the river passes over the Āniwaniwa Falls and then squeezes through a narrow chasm.
 Downstream of the dam, the main channel passes through a gorge and then out onto the Waiohau Plains and past the settlement of Waihau.
 Several small tributaries arising in the Ikawhenua Ranges cross the Waiohau Plains to join the Rangitaiki.

 The river travels for 13 km across the Waiohau Plains before it enters a gorge housing the man-made Lake Matahina the waters of which power the Matahina Power Station.
 No major tributaries enter the river downstream of the Lake Matahina.
 Below Matahina the Rangitaiki passes the village of Te Mahoe and through a well-defined valley before crossing the 29,000 ha Rangitaiki Plains and passing the settlements of Te Teko, Edgecumbe and Thornton.
 At Edgecumbe a large dairy factory owned by Fonterra discharges waste products into the river.
 The river finally enters the sea at Thornton through a man-made 1500 m long channel.